Lunsy/django-store-public/README.md

+🛍 Online Clothing Store (Django)

 This is a Django-based e-commerce project for an online clothing store.
-It showcases the implementation of a typical e-commerce solution using modern tools and technologies.
+It demonstrates a fully functional e-commerce solution built with modern tools and technologies.

 🔑 Key features: